adrianHards/learning-rails/rails/search.md

     respond_to do |format|
       # if HTML provide full index.html.erb page
       format.html
-      # if text, render list partial where locals are @movies as needed in the partial coming from the above search
+      # if text, render list partial only, not whole page, where locals are @movies as needed in the partial coming from the above search
       format.text { render partial: "movies/list", locals: { movies: @movies }, formats: [:html] }
       # without formats: [:html] would be looking for a .txt partial
     end